tfabris/CrowCam/README.md

 Acknowledgments
 ------------------------------------------------------------------------------
-Many thanks to the multiple people on StackOverflow who were invaluable in answering many questions, and giving me syntax help with Linux Bash scripts.
+Many thanks to the multiple people on StackOverflow, whose posts were invaluable in answering many questions, and giving me syntax help with Linux Bash scripts.
 Many thanks to the members of the empegBBS who helped with everything else that I couldn't find on StackOverflow.
 Thanks Mlord, Peter, Roger, Andy and everyone else who chimed in.
 In particular, empegBBS user canuckInOR was the one who suggested using the YouTube-dl tool, which turned out to be particularly useful for doing the stream checking and keep-alive features.

 Thanks, all!